EU climate policy

 Marjo Nummelin, Senior Ministerial Adviser

-Ministry of the Environment, Climate and Environmental Protection Department, Climate Telephone:0295250227 Email Address: [email protected]
+Ministry of the Environment, Department of Climate and Environmental Protection, Climate and Chemicals Telephone:0295250227 Email Address: [email protected]

 Laura Aho, Ministerial Adviser

-Ministry of the Environment, Climate and Environmental Protection Department, Climate Telephone:0295250135 Email Address: [email protected]
+Ministry of the Environment, Department of Climate and Environmental Protection, Climate and Chemicals Telephone:0295250135 Email Address: [email protected]

 Hanne Siikavirta, Ministerial Adviser

-Ministry of the Environment, Climate and Environmental Protection Department, Climate Telephone:0295250049 Email Address: [email protected]
+Ministry of the Environment, Department of Climate and Environmental Protection, Climate and Chemicals Telephone:0295250049 Email Address: [email protected]

 Related links